-Who are realizing that shame doesn’t help them get happy, healthy or grounded.
-Who are nurturing the voice in the back of their head that says that person might not have a point.
-They might just be a jerk.
+Who are realizing that shame doesn’t help them get happy, healthy, or grounded.
+Who are nurturing the voice in the back of their head that says that person might not have a point — they might just be a jerk.

 My grandmother used to say, “Just because someone throws you the ball doesn’t mean you have to catch it.”
 You can learn to drop the ball.

 Over time, it will come more naturally.
-Over time, their comments will hurt less, because you know your worth, and you know that it isn’t determined by simply having a fat body.
+Over time, their comments will hurt less, because you know your worth and you know it isn’t determined by simply having a fat body.

-You can travel, learn to roller skate, buy a f*cking bikini!
+You can travel, learn to roller-skate, buy a fucking bikini!
 Tell someone that you like them, that you want to date them or sleep with them.
-Start swimming laps at the Y, because you’re a great swimmer, and it makes you so happy.
+Start swimming laps at the Y, because you’re a great swimmer and it makes you so happy.

 You can advocate for yourself.
-Respond to the doctor who says that you wouldn’t have so many ear infections if you weren’t fat.
+Respond to the doctor who says you wouldn’t have so many ear infections if you weren’t fat.
 Ask your aunt to stop talking about Jenny Craig.
 Tell that asshole at the bar that you wouldn’t fuck him, either.
 You can get what you need.

 You can let go of the constant running.
 Let go of performing, internalizing, beating yourself up.
-Declare a ceasefire with your body.
+Declare a cease-fire with your body.
 Somewhere down the line, you may learn to love it.
 You may even begin to believe me when I tell you how beautiful you are.

 You can live your life.
 Do what makes you happy — really happy.
 Focus on your job or your family or yourself.
-Volunteer or get a new job or finally ask that cute neighbor.
+Volunteer or get a new job or finally ask out that cute neighbor.